BROJ

 System Collapse & Second Displacement

-The Soviet refugee program runs out of money.
+The Soviet refugee program runs out of steam; they've served their purpose.
 Children are transferred, abandoned, or reclassified.
-Niki is displaced again — sent to Zgorzelec, a world of poppies, black markets, and survival.
+Niki is displaced again — sent to Zgorzelec, on the contested Polish-German border.

 1950s